sunsibar/docs-software_devel/book/software_devel/getting_started.md

   rosindustrial/ros-robot-nvidia:kinetic
 ```

-NOTE: there is a better (more secure) way to do this,
-but you might also need to allow X connections by running `xhost +` on your host.
+To allow incoming X connections, run `xhost +` on your computer.
+NOTE: there is a [more secure way](http://wiki.ros.org/docker/Tutorials/GUI#The_safer_way) to do this.

 The above command opens a "ROS" shell running on your laptop that is set to connect to <DUCKIEBOT>'s ROS Master.
 To test the ROS connection, run `roswtf`: